 Building a Concept-Based Knowledge Base at Google

-In this paper, we improve text understanding by using a probabilistic knowledgebase that is as rich as our mental world in terms of the concepts (of worldly facts) it contains.
+In this paper, we improve text understanding by using a probabilistic knowledge base that is as rich as our mental world regarding the concepts (of worldly facts) it contains.
 We then develop a Bayesian inference mechanism to conceptualize words and short text.
-We conducted comprehensive experiments on conceptualizing textual terms, and clustering short pieces of text such as Twitter messages.
+We conducted comprehensive experiments on conceptualizing textual terms and clustering short pieces of text such as Twitter messages.

-Compared to purely statistical methods such as latent semantic topic modeling or methods that use existing knowledgebases (e.g., WordNet, Freebase and Wikipedia), our approach brings significant improvements in short text understanding as reflected by the clustering accuracy.
+Our approach brings significant improvements in short text understanding compared to purely statistical methods such as latent semantic topic modeling or methods that use existing knowledge bases (e.g., WordNet, Freebase, and Wikipedia).
+Our approach brings significant improvements in short text understanding as reflected by the clustering accuracy.

-I’m going to be digging into a number of patents recently granted to Google that describe how they may be building a concept-based knowledge base that can be used to better understand short text messages, and to understand the topics that authors write about, and the topics and concepts discussed on pages on the Web.
+I’m going to be digging into several patents recently granted to Google that describe how they may be building a concept-based knowledge base that can be used to understand short text messages better and to understand the topics that authors write about, and the topics and concepts discussed on pages on the Web.

 Authorship and Determining Expertise in Topics

 Google’s authorship program allows people to digitally sign the content that they create on the Web and within Google Plus and other places on the Web.
-Google is likely exploring ways to understand the messages and blog posts and articles written by these authors to gauge and score them based upon the topics that they write about.
+Google is likely exploring ways to understand messages and blog posts, and articles written by these authors to gauge and score them on the topics that they write about.
 In How Google Might Rank User Generated Web Content in Google + and Other Social Networks, I wrote about a Google patent application that described how Google might generate user contribution (reputation) scores like that.